henki-robotics/robotics_essentials_ros2/0-setup/README.md

 # Exercises 0 - Setup

 ## Prerequisites
-- Ubuntu
+- Ubuntu 22.04
 - Intel or AMD processor (with x64 processor architecture).
 This is the reason why the Docker container won't work directly for example on Apple Silicon, Raspberry or Jetson platforms.
+  - For Apple Silicon users, we have added [this tutorial](apple_silicon_UTM_installation_steps.md) for installing Ubuntu 22.04 and all the course-related dependencies with UTM.
+We do not claim that it is perfect, but it is one option for Apple users.
 - A computer with sufficient processing power to run Gazebo simulation smoothly.
 - [Docker](https://docs.docker.com/engine/install/ubuntu/).
 Follow the link for the official tutorial and the latest installation instructions.
 Optionally, you can follow the commands below, but they might get out of date.